By Lucy Richardson, Editor

 Stay: Neri Hotel, in the Gothic Quarter, is classy and cool; Boutique Apartments Barcelona are very reasonably priced and are close to the waterfront.

 Its beach may be pebbled but on a sunny day Brighton’s seafront is infectiously jolly.
 The Palace Pier backdrop and the twinkling music of seaside carousels are quintessential Brighton.
-Ride the horses, visit the aquarium and eat fish & chips from The Melrose.
+Ride the horses, visit the aquarium and eat fish & chips on the beach.
 Then wander The Lanes for quirky boutiques and great pubs.

 Stay: Try the eclectic and well-priced Artist Residence Brighton.